Stuart Turner (baseball): Cincinnati Reds

-During the 2016 Winter Meetings, the Cincinnati Reds selected Turner from the Twins in the Rule 5 draft.
+On December 8, 2016, during the Winter Meetings, the Cincinnati Reds selected Turner from the Twins in the Rule 5 draft.
 Turner made the Reds' Opening Day roster in 2017 and made his major league debut on April 6.
-On August 11, 2017, he hit his first Major League home run off of San Diego Padres pitcher Travis Wood.
+On August 11, he hit his first Major League home run off of San Diego Padres pitcher Travis Wood.
+In 37 games during his rookie campaign, Turner batted .134/.182/.244 with two home runs and seven RBI.

 The Reds optioned Turner to the minor leagues at the end of spring training in 2018.
-He was designated for assignment on March 31, 2018.
-He was outrighted to AAA Louisville Bats on April 4.
-He was released on March 27, 2019.
-He resigned a minor league deal on April 18, 2019.
-Turner elected free agency after the season on November 4.
+He was designated for assignment on March 31, 2018, and sent outright to the Triple–A Louisville Bats on April 4.
+He was released on March 27, 2019, but re–signed with the team on a minor league deal on April 18.
+In 28 games for Louisville, Turner hit .156/.190/.208 with one home run and 11 RBI.
+He elected free agency following the season on November 4.

 Personal life

 Turner has two brothers.
 He was diagnosed with diabetes mellitus type 1 while he was in the seventh grade.

 Turner and his wife, Danielle, had their first child, son Easton Michael, in August 2017.